Sanitation of the Indus Valley Civilisation: General

 The earliest evidence of urban sanitation was seen in Harappa, Mohenjo-daro, and the recently discovered Rakhigarhi.
 This urban plan included the world's first urban sanitation systems.
 Within the city, individual homes or groups of homes obtained water from wells.

 Devices such as shadoofs and sakias were used to lift water to ground level.

 Stepwells have mainly been used in the Indian subcontinent.

 Several courtyard houses had both a washing platform and a dedicated toilet/waste disposal hole.
 The toilet holes would be flushed by emptying a jar of water, drawn from the house's central well, through a clay brick pipe, and into a shared brick drain, that would feed into an adjacent soak pit (cesspit).
 The soak pits would be periodically emptied of their solid matter, possibly to be used as fertilizer.
 Most houses also had private wells.
 City walls functioned as a barrier against floods.

-Drainage System
+Drainage system

 Ruins like Mohenjo-Daro in Sindh and Dholavira in Gujarat had settlements with some of the ancient world's most sophisticated sewage systems.
 They included drainage channels, rainwater harvesting, and street ducts.

 Sewage was disposed of through underground drains built with precisely laid bricks, and a sophisticated water management system with numerous reservoirs was established.
 In the drainage systems, drains from houses were connected to wider public drain laid along the main streets.
 The drains had holes at regular intervals which were used for cleaning and inspection.
-The water from bathrooms on the roofs and upper stories was carried through enclosed terracotta pipes or open chutes that emptied into the street drains.The Indus valley's drainage system was found 4,500 years ago.
+The water from bathrooms on the roofs and upper stories was carried through enclosed terracotta pipes or open chutes that emptied into the street drains.
+The Indus valley's drainage system existed 4,500 years ago.